guillermo-ampie/techtrends/README.md

 ### GitHub Actions Variables

-You need to setup the following variables in your GitHub repo to configure your GitHub Actions pipeline:
+Set up the following variables in the GitHub repo to configure the GitHub Actions pipeline:

-* DOCKERHUB_USERNAME: your Docker hub username
+* DOCKERHUB_USERNAME: the Docker Hub username
 * [DOCKERHUB_TOKEN](https://www.docker.com/blog/docker-hub-new-personal-access-tokens/): to authenticate into DockerHub

 ## Main Files

-* Several Makefiles are provides for your convenience for specific groups of tasks:
+* Several Makefiles are provides as a convenience for specific groups of tasks:

   * To manage the Vagrant Box: [./Makefile.vagrant](./Makefile.vagrant)

-  * To setup/install the python environment for local: development, test, and Docker management: [./Makefile](Makefile)
+  * To setup/install the python environment for local development, test, and also Docker management: [./Makefile](Makefile)

   * To install all the dependencies in the Vagrant Box (OpenSUSE): [./suse_box/Makefile](./suse_box/Makefile)